SamMcG1997/SamMcG1997/README.md

-## Hi, I'm Sam McGuire 👋
-### Under Development
+## Howdy!

-I am currently working as an Economist providing technical support to the Central Bank of Somaliland as an ODI Fellow.
-Previously I worked in various Economist roles in the UK Civil Service.
+I am an economist working in development.
+I have spent 2 years providing capacity building support to the Central Bank of Somaliland and 4 years as an economist in the UK Civil Service.
+I'm here to expand my technical skills, learn cool new things, and have fun.
+If you find anything interesting or notice any issues with my code please let me know!
-I am passionate about developing my technical skills and applying them to research problems or to improve efficiencies.

-🌍 Areas of Interest
+🌍 Current Areas of Interest
 - Monitoring & Evaluation (Especially integrating innovative technologies into this)
 - Financial Inclusion
 - Better Data & Better Decision Making

-🧰 Current Projects
+🧰 Ongoing Projects
 - An Enumerator Quality Control Web App:
   Saving time and automating part of the QC process, under development and any input is very welcome.
 - Night-Time Lights as a proxy for Economic Development in Somaliland: